Esri/arcgis-maps-sdk-java-samples/raster/identify-raster-cell/README.md

 ## How to use the sample

-Move the mouse pointer over an area of the raster to identify the raster cell at that location, it and see the cell attributes information displayed in a callout.
-You can click the prmary mouse button to lock the callout in place, and click again to release the callout and resume identifying on-the-fly.
+Move the mouse pointer over an area of the raster to identify the raster cell at that location.
+The raster cell attribute information will display in a callout.
+You can click the primary mouse button to lock the callout in place, and click again to release the callout and resume identifying on-the-fly.

 ## How it works

 1. Add a listener to the `MapView` to capture mouse clicks.
 2. On click:
   * Dismiss the `Callout`, if one is showing.
-  * Call `identifyLayerAsync(...)` passing in the layer, screen point, tolerance, whether to return popups only, and maximum number of results.
+  * Call `identifyLayerAsync(...)` passing in the raster layer, screen point, tolerance, whether to return popups only, and maximum number of results.
   * Await the result of the identify and then get the `GeoElement` from the layer result.
   * Create a callout at the calculated map point and populate the callout content with text from the `RasterCell` attributes.
   * Show the callout.